 Peneda-Gerês National Park

 The routes of the Peneda Gerês are well-marked and lead past jaw-dropping scenery, beautiful flower gardens, archaeological ruins, and quaint villages.
-This area is relatively expansive, so some prior planning of what you want to see, and which routes you want to follow needs to be done before you venture out to the park.
+This park extends across a pretty large area.

 Getting to Peneda-Gerês National Park